PaulGamerBoy101/Cyber-Clicker/README.md

 ## Releases Will Be in Folders in The Repository.
-They Will NOT be listed in Releases.(It is to comlpicated to make a new release the way github has set it up to be made.)
+They Will NOT be listed in Releases.(At the Time of The Creation of This Repositry I Did Not Understand How Releases Worked, I Am Just Too Lazy to Reorganize the Repository & Create Releases.)

 # Cyber-Clicker